MatiasMikael/vantaa_parking_violations_analysis/README.md

 4. **Running Queries**: Several SQL queries are executed to generate insights from the data, including the total violations per year and the top 10 locations with the most violations.

 ## Data Source
-The data used in this project is open data available from https://www.avoindata.fi/data/fi/dataset/pysakointivirheet-vantaalla.
+The data used in this project is open data available from: https://www.avoindata.fi/data/fi/dataset/pysakointivirheet-vantaalla.

 ### CSV File: `Pysakointivirheet_Vantaalla_fixed.csv`
 The data file used in this project is a cleaned version of the original, formatted to correct any inconsistencies, especially regarding special characters.